openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/AdapterGoals.md

 lists the standard implementations that satisfy those goals.

-This document is divided into the following sections:
-* **Triggers**: Move data from inside the system to outside of the system.
-* **Lookup actions**: Given some inputs fetch relevant data from the system.

-This document lists the types of operations an adapter can perform, the motivations for providing this functionality as well as the related API functionality which must exist for an efficient implementation of these functionalities.

 This document is formatted in the following way:
 1. Different goals of an adapter are listed.
 2. For each goal, different implementations of that goal are listed.
-3. For each implementation, the required API functionality is listed.

-# Triggers
-Triggers in an adapter move data from inside the system to outside of the system.
-Triggers are expected to be the first item in an integration flow.

-## Bulk Import
+## Bulk Extract
 **Goal:** An entire data set exists in the system.
-An integrator wants to export all of the data that exists in the system through an integration flow.
+An integrator wants to export all of the data or all of that data which matches certain criteria that exists in the system through an integration flow.

-## Receive Updates to Information (Updates Propagate out of a System)
+**Standardized Actions and Triggers:**
+* Bulk Extract
+* Get Objects Polling

+## Detect Data/Object Changes
-**Goal:** As data is added to, updated in and deleted from the system, we want a flow to be triggered with that information.
+**Goal:** As object data is added to, updated in and deleted from the system, we want a flow to be triggered with that information.

-There are
+**Standardized Actions and Triggers:**
+Basic Case:
+* Get Objects Polling
+* Get Objects Webhook
+* Bulk Extract (with integration platform side delta detection) Delete Case:
+* Get Deleted Objects Polling
+* Get Deleted Objects Webhook
+* Bulk Extract (with integration platform side deletion detection) Merge Case:
+TBD

-## Domain Specific Triggers
+## System Specific Event Observation
 **Goal:** Be able to trigger flows when events or modifications happen within the system which are distinct from *CRUD* operations.

-*Examples: be informed of merged records, an email tracking program detects that an email has been opened, some async operation has been completed*
+*Examples: an email tracking program detects that an email has been opened, some async operation has been completed*

-# Actions
+**Standardized Actions and Triggers:**
-Actions in an adaptor allow flows to interact with the system after some other event has occurred.
+* Polling for Events
+* Events Webhook
+* Bulk Extract (of event log with integration platform side delta detection)

 ## Lookup a Single Record Based on Some Criteria
 **Goal:** You have some information which is expected to match exactly one